Independent Research

 How Landlords Currently Manage Repairs

-landlords feel supports rapport, but which may challenge record consistency and efficiency.
+Manual processes remain the dominant approach to maintenance tracking.
+The vast majority of communication is informal and often personalised - a style many landlords feel supports rapport, but which may challenge record consistency and efficiency.

 92.5%